 Class members have the following benefit options:

 - Out-of-pocket losses: Class members can claim up to $10,000 in documented out-of-pocket losses traceable to the data breach.
-This includes unreimbursed expenses, losses, or charges incurred as a result of identity theft or identity fraud and falsified tax returns, credit monitoring fees, fees for freezing or unfreezing credit, identity theft insurance and postage for contacting financial institutions.
+This includes unreimbursed expenses, losses or charges incurred as a result of identity theft, identity fraud and/or falsified tax returns, credit monitoring fees, fees for freezing or unfreezing credit, and costs of identity theft insurance and postage for contacting financial institutions.

-- Lost time: Class members can claim up to five hours, at $30 per hour, of lost time dealing with the data breach, a maximum of $150.
-Time can be accounted for in 15 minute increments.
-Lost time claims are included in the $10,000 out-of-pocket payment cap.
+- Lost time: Class members can claim up to five hours of lost time dealing with the data breach at $30 per hour for a maximum of $150.
+They can account for time in 15-minute increments.
+The $10,000 out-of-pocket payment cap includes lost time claims.

-- Alternative cash payment: Class members that do not submit an out-of-pocket-losses and/or lost time claim can submit to receive a pro rata cash payment, estimated at $50.
-Final payment amount will be determined by the total number of claims filed.
+- Alternative cash payment: Class members who do not submit an out-of-pocket-losses and/or lost time claim can submit a claim to receive a pro rata cash payment estimated at $50.
+The settlement administrator will determine the final payment amount by the total number of claims filed.

 How to claim a class action rebate